 All Cabins Feature: Air-conditioning, Private ensuite bathroom, Wardrobe, Suitcase cupboard, Windows or Portholes, Speaker, Hairdryer

-Main Deck A: Size is 18m² (195sqft).
-Bedding is 1 King Bed OR 2 Single Beds.
+Main Deck A: Size is 18m².
+Bedding is 1 Junior King Bed OR 2 Single Beds.
 Maximum room capacity is 2 Adults.

-Promenade B: Size is 13m² (137sqft).
-Bedding is 1 King Bed.
-Maximum room capacity is 2 Adults.
+Promenade B: Size is 15m².
+Bedding is 1 Junior King Bed.
+Maximum room capacity is 1 Adult.

 Day 3: Then, cruise through the Buccaneer Archipelago, home to over 800 islands.
 In Talbot Bay, the region's 12 metre tides create an amazing spectacle, the unique Horizontal Falls, described by legendary naturalist David Attenborough as "one the greatest natural wonders in the world".
 Board the zodiacs for an exhilarating ride through the falls.
 Later, explore Silica Beach on Hidden Island with its stunning white sands and crystal clear waters.

-Day 4: This morning explore Red Cone Creek and enjoy a cooling dip at Ruby Falls.
-Cruising through Kuri Bay, home of the south sea pearl industry, travel ashore at Raft Point and visit a secluded Aboriginal rock art gallery to view Wandjina art and the mysterious Bradshaw Paintings (Gwion).
+Day 4: Cruising through Kuri Bay, home of the south sea pearl industry, travel ashore at Raft Point and visit a secluded Aboriginal rock art gallery to view Wandjina art and the mysterious Bradshaw Paintings (Gwion).